Thursday, 14 June 2012

 Forgiving Our Fathers

-This poem is hauntingly declaimed by nerd shaman Thomas Builds-the-Fire in Smoke Signals, arguably the most undeservedly obscure movie in history.
-That performance, narrating the heart of a young Cœur d'Alêne man as he dumps the ashes of his own complicated father into his people's holy river, can be savoured in the video below:
+The poem is hauntingly declaimed by nerd shaman Thomas Builds-the-Fire in Smoke Signals, one of the most undeservedly obscure movies of the last century.
+That performance, narrating the heart of a young Cœur d'Alêne man as he consigns the ashes of his own complicated father to his people's holy river, can be savoured in the video below:

 Forgiving Our Fathers